 Here is what you will need

 This is an overview of the ingredients and steps to make this easy blackened chicken recipe; scroll down for a printable recipe card with exact measurements and detailed instructions.

 As an Amazon Associate, I earn from qualifying purchases.

 How to make this grilled blackened chicken recipe

 Measure the seasoning blend, preheat your grill at medium-high heat.
 Melt the butter.
 Heat a gas grill at high heat.

 Pat the chicken breasts dry and coat them with the seasoning blend.

 Place the seasoned chicken pieces on the hot grill and grill for 1 to 2 minutes, reduce the heat to medium if the grill is too hot, and cook for 5-6 minutes.

 Flip the chicken over and use a pastry brush to brush on the butter on the cooked side.
 Cook the chicken until the internal temperature reaches 165 degrees f.

 Tip!
-Try an Instant Read Meat Thermometer from Thermoworks for the quickest and best results!
+Try an Instant Read Thermometer from Thermoworks for perfectly cooked meat!